alabbas-ali/code-challenge/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

-## Further help
+## Lint Project

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Run `npm run lint` to check the lint proplems. or `npm run lint--autofix` to activate the autofixer from fixing the possible lint erros to fix.